 Our Prenatal Genetics Program provides compassionate genetic counseling for families with concerns about genetic conditions, birth defects and/or cognitive deficits.
 Our licensed genetic counselors meet individually with you and your family to:

 - Coordinate care with your team of providers

-If needed, we offer ongoing supportive counseling, often with the Department of Social Work
+- If needed, we offer ongoing supportive counseling

 Close Collaboration with Social Work

-Each year, BIDMC's Klarman Family Neonatal Intensive Care Unit (NICU) provides leading-edge, family-focused care for more than 900 high-risk newborns and their families.
+BIDMC's Klarman Family Neonatal Intensive Care Unit (NICU) provides leading-edge, family-focused care for more than 900 high-risk newborns and their families each year.
 The NICU team works closely with maternal-fetal medicine to track mothers who are likely to deliver a high-risk newborn, in order to prepare for and coordinate multidisciplinary services.